lemanschik/simplicity-made-easy/README.md

 - Can requirements change over time?

 ## The benefits of simplicity are:
-ease of understanding, ease of change, ease of debugging, flexibility, modules are pure functions that are recomposeable into a component composition over inharitance.
+ease of understanding, ease of change, ease of debugging, flexibility, modules are pure functions that are recomposeable into a component.
+The mantra is alwas composition over inharitance.
 Never create a class or structure for data always view the data in your way.

 ## Complex constructs:
 State, Object, Methods, Syntax, Inheritance, Switch/matching, Vars, Imperative loops, Actors, ORM, Conditionals.